 “It’s a good question for employers to ask candidates to see how creative they can be, and how they’re dealing with the current situation,” said Jonsson.

 5. We’re all on Slack.
 Have you used it before?

 Of course, if your interview is on a platform you haven’t previously used, you’ll want to test it out beforehand to make sure you know how to use it.

-But it’s also worth getting to know the main digital communication tools that companies are favouring.
+But it’s also worth getting to know the main digital communication tools that companies are favoring.
 Google Hangouts, Microsoft Teams, Slack and Zoom are all free to download and try out.
-“We urge our candidates to be super organised and prepared with the tech that they’ll be using,” said Jonsson.
+“We urge our candidates to be super organized and prepared with the tech that they’ll be using,” said Jonsson.